The Cardinals’ Ten Greatest Hitters

 Pujols has played at top form despite an almost impervious reaction to pain.
 His elbow was so beat up in the late 2000s that he contemplated Tommy John surgery to repair it, yet his numbers showed no hint of decline before and after a series of less daunting medical procedures.
 And in an era where almost every other superstar slugger has been forced to own up to steroid use, Pujols has angrily denied taking any illegal performance enhancement—and there’s been nary a convincing whisper from others to even suggest it.

 After earning his second World Series ring in 2011, Pujols became a free agent and signed a massive new deal with the Los Angeles Angels of Anaheim, leaving behind a sea of broken-hearted fans in Missouri.
-He finished his St. Louis tenure second in team history to Musial in home runs and RBIs; with the majors’ highest active career batting average (.325) and a shot at breaking the career home run record, Pujols stands in good position to earn honors as the greatest right-handed hitter in baseball history.
+He finished his St. Louis tenure second in team history to Musial in home runs and RBIs; with over 500 career home runs to date at age 35, he has an outside shot at becoming the all-time leader.

 Johnny Mize (1936-41)